hanabi/hanabi.github.io/README.md

 ### The Priority Prompt & The Priority Finesse

 * When a player has a choice between two playable cards to play, everyone agrees that there should be a specific *Priority* that they should be played in.
 The agreed *Priority* is as follows:
-  1) Blind-plays — demonstrating that a *Finesse* or *Bluff* occurred is very important
+  1) Blind-plays — demonstrating that a *Finesse* occurred is very important
   2) Cards that lead into someone else's hand — otherwise the team would lose *Tempo*
   3) 5's — playing a 5 gets the team a free clue, which is really good
   4) The lower rank card — smaller stacks are more important to fill up